yuliyagryniv/sml209-18/introduction.md

 </table>

 <h3>Choosing the correct auxiliary verb</h3>
-<p> The verb Être is <b>only</b> used with 17 specific verbs - mainly verbs of movement.
-The rest of the verbs take the auxiliary <b>avoir</b>.
+<p> The verb <i>Être</i> is <b>only</b> used with 17 specific verbs - mainly verbs of movement.
+The rest of the verbs take the auxiliary <i>avoir</i>.
 The only way of memorising these verbs is by learning them off by heart.
 One you have tried to memorise these verbs, please go to exercise 1 (link) to test yourself. </p>

 <p>The verbs which take <b>être</b> are the following:</p>